No real chance to choose during the wait

 - Allow people to stand near the bread without it being interpreted as you must order right now.

-- By the time guests reach the register, they already have one or two options in mind.
+This way, waiting time can become soft decision time.
+By the time guests reach the register, they already have one or two options in mind.
+Staff can keep the line moving, without having to rush each choice verbally.